LordGauravB/FactDari/README.md

 - **Search & Filter**: Filter facts by category, favorites, or knowledge status
 - **Dark Theme**: Eye-friendly dark interface with customizable transparency
 - **AI Explanations**: Get AI-powered explanations for any fact using Together AI (DeepSeek model)
+- **AI-Generated Questions**: Automatically generate review questions from facts to test your knowledge

 ## Key Functionality